shyamalpunekar/and-doctor-lookup-gestures/README.md

 # Doctor Lookup Android Independent Project

-#### Doctor Lookup Application, October 20 2017
+#### Doctor Lookup Application, November 03 2017

-##### Usage -  Firebase user registration, authentication, Data Persistence, saving/retrieval from User account.
+##### Usage -  Firebase user registration, authentication, Data Persistence, saving/retrieval, deletion from User account.

 #### By Shyamal Punekar

 ## Description

+_An Android application where users may_

+* register/login (Authentication)
-_An Android application where users may register/login (Authentication), enter a name of doctor into a form from user's account, submit it, and save/retrieve a list of doctors in your city (e.g. Portland) using Firebase._
+* enter a name of doctor into a form from user's account, submit it
+* save/retrieve a list of doctors in your city (e.g. Portland) using Gestures.

 ## Setup/Installation Requirements
 * Open Android Studio